-Are you or your organisation aware of the enhancements to the Marine Case Management System that launched in 2022, whereby an applicant is required to carry out a marine plan policy assessment?
+Are you aware of the enhancements to the Marine Case Management System that launched in 2022, whereby an applicant is required to carry out a marine plan policy assessment?

--) Yes submitted or developed an application using it - Yes aware of the changes but haven't submitted or developed an application - No not aware of the changes
+Yes - submitted an application using it

+Yes - aware of the changes but haven't submitted or developed an application

+No - not aware of the changes

-Following the launch of the applicant-facing marine plan assessment on the Marine Case Management System, do you or your organisation feel your consideration of the South Marine Plan has changed?
+Following the launch of the applicant-facing marine plan assessment on the Marine Case Management System, do you feel your consideration of the South West Marine Plan has changed?